TOP

 3. Managing risks through alternative investment

-SRI bonds can be classified as alternative investing as they invest in specific projects with special purposes.
+ESG bonds can be classified as alternative investing as they invest in specific projects with special purposes.
 If the investments are mixed with less-correlated traditional assets, risks associated with investment may effectively be managed through diversification.

 Benefits to Society